Ultimate Guide to Writing Your Wedding Vows

 How can I help with your Vows?

-In the early stages of our planning journey, I’ll send your a questionnaire to fill out about you and your love story.
-Some of these questions have your vows in mind so without realising it, when you fill out the answers you’ll already be laying down the foundations of your wedding vows too.
+In the early stages of your planning journey, I’ll send your a questionnaire to fill out about you and your love story.
+In the questionnaire, I’ll ask if you want to write your own wedding vows and how you feel about it.

 I can guide you with the writing process and make it a fun and rewarding experience.

-There aren’t enough stars to give for how fabulous Michelle is!
+“There aren’t enough stars to give for how fabulous Michelle is!
 I would give her 100/5 if possible.

 I found Michelle through Instagram when my (now husband!) and I decided we wanted to have a more personal, meaningful wedding ceremony than the same generic script used by registrars across the country.
 This was really important to us as we had been in a relationship for 13 years to the day when we got married (25/05/2025) and so it needed to be extra special!